 All Paper and Cardboard Recycling collections are deposited at our Paper and Cardboard Recovery Facility (PCRF) where it is sorted and bailed and then sold locally and used to manufacture new paper products and cardboard packaging.

-These facilities give us the ability to recover valuable resources from your waste that can be recycled and reused, and therefore contributing to an environmentally sustainable future.
-WE’LL BUY YOUR PAPER & CARDBOARD!
-Do you turn over a large amount of paper and cardboard waste material?
-It will then be processed and bailed at our recycling facility and sold
+These rubbish removal Sydney facilities give us the ability to recover valuable resources from your waste that can be recycled and reused, and therefore contributing to an environmentally sustainable future.

 WE’LL BUY YOUR PAPER & CARDBOARD!